BbChip0103/keras_application_3D/README.md

   * InceptionV3
   * Inception_Resnet_V2
   * Xception
+* In Progress
+  * VGG
+  * EfficientNet
+  * Mobilenet V1, V2, V3
+  * Nasnet

 ### If you want to use 3D CNN, you may have to reduce number of parameter.
-### So I prepare some custom model to handle this.
+- So I prepare some custom model to handle this.
+### When you use 3D CNN, BatchNormalization may not work well because of scarce data.
+- So I also prepare some option to handle this.